Flash Flood Alley: Why Flash Floods Kill

 • 4:03 a.m.: Upgraded to Flash Flood Emergency

-• 4:22 a.m.: A local firefighter requested CodeRED alert activation for Hunt, TX, but it required supervisor approval
+• 4:22 a.m.: A local firefighter requested CodeRED alert activation for Hunt, TX, according to later dispatch reporting

 Camp Mystic lost power sometime between 4:30 and 5:00 a.m.